BioImage-Archive/bia-integrator/annotation-data-converter/README.md

 # Output directives

-Directive are written out for subsequent curation.
-These can be found in the bia-integrator curation package.
+Directives are created for subsequent curation, written to the bia-integrator curation package.
+An example directive file can be seen in `test/output_data/curation_directive.yaml` — see the curation package for use of directives.

 # CLI commands